cbartram/kraken-api/README.md

 ## 🙏 Acknowledgments

-* **RuneLite** — The splash screen and much of the core codebase come from RuneLite.
+* **RuneLite** — For API's to work with and view in game data for Old School RuneScape
 * **Packet Utils** - [Plugin](https://github.com/Ethan-Vann/PacketUtils) from Ethan Vann providing access to complex packet sending functionality which was used to develop the `core.packet` package of the API
 * **Microbot** — For clever ideas on client and plugin interaction.